hirah2205/ARINC-665/README.md

 An XML format and corresponding tools are provided to ease generation of media sets.

-For building graphical applications an QT based library is provided which consist ow models, dialogs, and wizards to work with ARINC 665 media sets.
+For building graphical applications a Qt based library is provided which consist ow models, dialogs, and wizards to work with ARINC 665 media sets.

 ## Changes